 Security advisories issued by vendors and researchers almost always mention at least one CVE ID.
 CVEs help IT professionals coordinate their efforts to prioritize and address these vulnerabilities to make computer systems more secure.

-CVE is overseen by the MITRE corporation with funding from the Cybersecurity and Infrastructure Security Agency, part of the U.S. Department of Homeland Security.
+The CVE program is overseen by the MITRE corporation with funding from the Cybersecurity and Infrastructure Security Agency (CISA), part of the U.S. Department of Homeland Security.

 CVE entries are brief.
 They don’t include technical data, or information about risks, impacts, and fixes.
 Those details appear in other databases, including the U.S. National Vulnerability Database (NVD), the CERT/CC Vulnerability Notes Database, and various lists maintained by vendors and other organizations.

 About CVE identifiers

 CVE identifiers are assigned by a CVE Numbering Authority (CNA).
 There are about 100 CNAs, representing major IT vendors—such as Red Hat, IBM, Cisco, Oracle, and Microsoft—as well as security companies and research organizations.
 MITRE can also issue CVEs directly.

 CNAs are issued blocks of CVEs, which are held in reserve to attach to new issues as they are discovered.
 Thousands of CVE IDs are issued every year.
 A single complex product, such as an operating system, can accumulate hundreds of CVEs.

 CVE reports can come from anywhere.
 A vendor, a researcher, or just an astute user can discover a flaw and bring it to someone’s attention.
-Many vendors offer bug bounties to encourage responsible disclosure of security flaws.
+Many vendors offer bug bounties to encourage responsible disclosure of security issues.
 If you find a vulnerability in open source software you should submit it to the community.